-\autoref{fig:annerrors} (top) shows the topographic maps of all Fashion MNIST classes, separated into correctly and wrongly classified groups.
-Two characteristics of the topographic maps indicate potential errors in the annotation of the test data.
-First, erroneous test data annotations lead to a high difference of the activity between the topographic maps of correctly and wrongly classified examples of the same label.
-Second, the activity of the wrongly classified group is similar to the activity of another group, that is, the class which the examples are supposed to be annotated as.
-In the shown example, the first criterion is met for several classes, for example, ``bag'', ``T-shirt/top'' and ``trouser''.
-Only for the wrongly classified ``trouser'' group, we observe that the topographic map is similar to the activation of correctly classified ``T-shirt/top'' images (highlighted in green).
-This matches the error that we injected in the test data, that is, changing 90\% of the ``T-shirt/top'' labels to ``trouser''.
+\paragraph{Annotation Errors in the Test Data} \autoref{fig:annerrors} (top) shows the topographic maps of all Fashion MNIST classes.
+In the shown example, there is a high activation difference between correctly and wrongly classified examples for several classes, for example, ``bag'' and ``trouser''.
+In realistic models, such dissimilarity indicates a distribution difference between training and test data for these classes.
+Here, for the wrongly classified ``trouser'' group, we further observe a high similarity to the activation of correctly classified ``T-shirt/top'' images (highlighted in green), indicating the annotation error we introduced.

-In realistic models, a dissimilarity between the topographic maps of the correctly and wrongly classified groups of the same annotation indicates that there is a distribution difference in this class.
-If no other topographic map is similar, this low similarity can be related to using non-representative training data for this class or using test data with a highly different distribution.
-The model can potentially be improved by including a part of the out-of-distribution examples in the training data or by introducing a new class which represents them.

-In the upper left of the topographic maps in \autoref{fig:annerrors} (top), we observe a white region in all groups.
-This region is not empty because the PSO distributes the neurons in a round shape.
-Instead, a white region that exists in all groups corresponds to a larger subset of neurons whose activity is highly similar across the groups.
-This indicates that the model is not using its full capacity, for example, because it is too complex for the given task or due to training problems like \acp{ReLU} that never activate \cite{maas2013rectifier}.
+Notably, in the upper left of the topographic maps, we observe a white region in all groups.
+Such region corresponds to a subset of neurons whose activity does not differ between groups.
+This indicates that the model does not use its full capacity because it is overcomplex or due to training problems like \acp{ReLU} that never activate \cite{maas2013rectifier}.